Supreme Court to review Trump’s border wall funding and ‘remain-in-Mexico’ program

 The Trump administration had asked the court to intervene in both because of decisions against it in lower courts.
 Also in both cases, the justices have previously allowed the administration to proceed with its plans while the merits of the issues were litigated.

+The cases will not be heard until next year, so a change in administrations after next month’s election could alter the legal landscape, or even make the court’s consideration unnecessary.

-In July, the court rejected a last-ditch effort from environmentalists to stop the ongoing construction of parts of the border wall.
-A panel of the U.S. Court of Appeals for the 9th Circuit ruled in late June that the administration’s use for the wall of funds intended for the Defense Department was unlawful.
+In July, the court rejected a last-ditch effort from environmentalists to stop ongoing construction of parts of the border wall.
+The previous month, a panel of the U.S. Court of Appeals for the 9th Circuit ruled it was unlawful for the administration to use funds intended for the Defense Department on the wall instead.

 By the time the court hears the case, lawyers for the American Civil Liberties Union, which is representing the Sierra Club and the Southern Border Communities Coalition, say the Trump administration will have used all of the money.

-But the administration told the court it was important for it to weigh in to correct the decision that the president did not have the authority to redirect military funds to pay for border wall construction.
+But the administration told the court it was important for it to weigh in to correct the decision that the president did not have the authority to redirect military funds.

-Trump, who ran for office in 2016 promising that Mexico would pay for the border wall, has obtained more than $15 billion in federal funds for his signature project, including $5 billion provided by Congress through conventional appropriations.
+Trump, who ran for office in 2016 promising that Mexico would pay for his plans to expand the border wall, has obtained more than $15 billion in federal funds for his signature project, including $5 billion provided by Congress through conventional appropriations.
 The president has tapped into Pentagon accounts for the remaining $10 billion, including the $2.5 billion transfer last year that the 9th Circuit said was unlawful.

 In 2019, the Supreme Court in an emergency order allowed the administration to proceed with the transfers and contracts for construction, even though House Democrats, affected states and environmental groups said that violated the will of Congress, which withheld the funds from the administration.